James4Nationwide

 In addition:

-• I have not been provided with a proof copy of the final voting for design (both paper and electronic);
+• I have not been provided with a proof copy of the final voting for design (either paper or electronic);

 • nor the accompanying “Who are you voting for?” booklet being sent to Members;